Bonza-Times/Leadership-Paper/README.md

 "pre-workshop" is work done before I presented at our department workshop. "post workshop" is work done after and includes my submitted paper. "for fun" is a couple data visualizations I did in R for fun using ggplot2.

+The R library "sqldf" was used for the data work.